gituser-rk/cmk_livestatus_trafficlight/README.md

 ![Pic4](pics/4.jpg)

 ## Case
-If you like you can use the file [Ampelfuss.stl](https://github.com/gituser-rk/cmk_livestatus_trafficlight/blob/master/Ampelfuss.stl "Ampelfuss.stl") as 3D print template for the new base
+If you like you can use the file [Ampelfuss.stl](https://github.com/gituser-rk/cmk_livestatus_trafficlight/blob/master/Ampelfuss.stl "Ampelfuss.stl") as 3D print template for the new base of the Trafficlight holding the OrangePi Zero.

 ## More Pictures
 Here are some more pictures taken during the realisation of the project.